portlandcodeschool/jse-fall14-1/stacyFabian/README_stacFabs.md

 **a)** `"1" == 1`

 Predicted Answer: false
-   (Correct Output: true  .
+Actual Output: true  .
 Because JS does the bit of 'automatic converstion' between numbers and strings == reslts in true.)

 **b)** `"1" === 1`

 Predicted Answer: false , because you're asking does a string equal a number which it does not.
-Actual Output:
+Actual Output: false

 **c)** `x == 'x'`

 Predicted Answer: true , but only if x has been defined as a variable of something before.
-Actual Output: Only true if the variable x has been defined as the string 'x' already.)
+Actual Output: Only true if the variable x has been defined as the string 'x' already.

 **d)** `x == (x+'')`